DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 $$p(\beta\vert y, X)=\frac{p(y\vert \beta, X)p(\beta\vert X)}{\int p(y,\beta, X) d\beta}$$

 The Evidence is the denominator and serves as a normalization factor that allows us to talk about probabilities in the first place.
 The nominator consists of two terms; the Likelihood (to the left), and the prior (to the right).
-It's worth noticing here that the prior for $\beta$ may very well depend on the covariates as such, and even on the response variable should we wish to venture into emperical priors.
-Explained in plain words the equation above states that we wish to estimate the posterior probability of our parameters $\beta$ by weigting our prior knowledge and assumptions about those parameters with the plausability of them generating a data set like ours, normalized by the plausability of the data itself under the existing mathematical model.
+It's worth noticing here that the prior for $$\beta$$ may very well depend on the covariates as such, and even on the response variable should we wish to venture into emperical priors.
+Explained in plain words the equation above states that we wish to estimate the posterior probability of our parameters $$\beta$$ by weigting our prior knowledge and assumptions about those parameters with the plausability of them generating a data set like ours, normalized by the plausability of the data itself under the existing mathematical model.
 Now doesn't that sound reasonable?
 I think it does.

 Now if we look into the same kind of analysis for what the Maximum Likelihood method does we find the following equation

 $$p(y\vert \beta, X)=\frac{p(\beta\vert y, X)}{p(\beta\vert X)}\int p(y,\beta, X) d\beta$$

-which states that the probability of observing a data set like ours given fixed $\beta$'s is the posterior probability of the $\beta$'s divided by our prior assumptions scaled by the total plausability of the data itself.
+which states that the probability of observing a data set like ours given fixed $$\beta$$'s is the posterior probability of the $$\beta$$'s divided by our prior assumptions scaled by the total plausability of the data itself.
 Now this also sounds reasonable, and it is.
 The only problem is that the quantity on the left hand side is not sampled; it is maximized in Maximum Likelihood.
 Hence the name..
-On top of that what you do in 99% of all cases is ignore the right hand side in the equation above and just postulate that $p(y\vert \beta,X)=\mathcal{N}(\mu,\sigma)$ which is a rather rough statement to begin with, but let's not dive into that right now.
+On top of that what you do in 99% of all cases is ignore the right hand side in the equation above and just postulate that $$p(y\vert \beta,X)=\mathcal{N}(\mu,\sigma)$$ which is a rather rough statement to begin with, but let's not dive into that right now.
 So when you maximize this expression, what are you actually doing?
 Tadam!
 You're doing data fitting.
 This might seem like a good thing but it's not.
 Basically you're generating every conceivable hypothesis known to the model at hand and picking the one that happens to coincide the best with your, in most cases, tiny dataset.
 That's not even the worst part; The worst part is that you won't even, once the fitting is done, be able to express yourself about the uncertainty of the parameters of your model!

 Now that we have skimmed through the surface of the math behind the two methodologies we're ready to look at some results and do the real analysis.